jessepav/lacygoill-wiki-backup/C/Glossary.md

 ## logical expression

-Expression which can be tested by an `if` statement or a conditional operator.
+Expression which  is tested by  an `if` or  `while` statement, or  a conditional operator.
+It  can be  built from relational,  equality, and  logical operators.

-It's built from relational, equality, and logical operators.
+It's always considered true or false.

 ## lvalue